AdamVictory/wholebeans/README.md

 ![Wholebeans](docs/images/banner.png)

-<h1 align=center>Wholebeans!!</h1>
+<h1 align=center>Wholebeans - A Speciality Coffee Recipe Website</h1>

 <h2 align=center>Introduction</h2>

-<p align=center>Wholebeans is a website for coffee lovers dedicated to sharing, creating and interacting with coffee recipes and baristas from all around the world.
+<p align=center>Wholebeans is a website for speciality coffee lovers dedicated to sharing, creating and interacting with coffee recipes and baristas from all around the world.
 Whether you are just getting into coffee or are a professional barista, wholebeans is the one stop place for all coffee related recipes. <br><br>
 Browse through loads of different coffee recipes and even add your own!
 You can also comment and like other recipes to show your support.
 This website if perfect for anyone who is trying coffee from a new roaster or origin and is not sure how to diall it in for the perfect cup of coffee.
-Fear not, simply use the search bar to find a similar recipe for the coffee/wholebean you plan to use. <br><br> Users can now search through different recipes that have already been added to the site and registered users can create, update, edit and delete recipes from the website and via the admin panel. <br><br> Wholebeans has been buiot using the Django framework in python, HTML and CSS, and provides user authentication and full CRUD functionaility for recipes </p>
+Fear not, simply use the search bar to find a similar recipe for the wholebeans you plan to use. <br><br> Users can now search through different recipes that have already been added to the site and registered users can create, update, edit and delete recipes from the website and via the admin panel. <br><br> Wholebeans has been buiot using the Django framework in python, HTML and CSS, and provides user authentication and full CRUD functionaility for recipes </p>

 [Visit the live site on Heroku](https://wholebeans.herokuapp.com/)